Submit Article

 What Were the Facts of This Case?

-On 14 November 2017, Shafiq was returning to Singapore from Malaysia via the Woodlands Checkpoint.
-He was a passenger in a Malaysian-registered car driven by a private taxi driver, Chan Chun Nee (“Chan”).
-Another passenger in the car was Shafiq’s friend, Muhammad Aidil Nizam bin Muhamad Noh (“Aidil”).
-At about 12.05pm, the car was randomly stopped for a routine check by an Immigration and Checkpoints Authority officer, Staff Sergeant Hamdan Shah bin Abu Baker (“SSgt Hamdan”).
-Because Shafiq’s responses were contradictory, SSgt Hamdan decided to conduct a full check and directed the car to the “Green Channel” inspection pit.
+On 14 November 2017, Shafiq was returning to Singapore from Malaysia via Woodlands Checkpoint.
+He was a passenger in a Malaysian-registered car driven by Chan Chun Nee (“Chan”), a private taxi driver.
+Another passenger was Aidil, a friend of Shafiq.
+At about 12.05pm, the car was stopped for a routine check by an officer from the Immigration and Checkpoints Authority (“ICA”), Staff Sergeant Hamdan Shah bin Abu Baker (“SSgt Hamdan”).
+Because Shafiq’s answers about where he had been and what he had been doing in Malaysia were contradictory, SSgt Hamdan directed a full inspection at the “Green Channel” inspection pit.

 How Did the Court Analyse the Issues?